alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 1. Plugin developers and users set each plugin’s permissions and specifies validation and hooks during installation of the the plugin onto the account.
 2. Based on these permissions, plugins can then change account states or execute on behalf of the account.

 By standardizing basic functions and interfaces, ERC-6900 seeks to foster a growing ecosystem of wallet and plugin developers.
-These developers should be able to write one plugin that works with all smart accounts, rather than fragmenting their efforts across multiple different account implementations.
+You should be able to write one plugin that works with all smart accounts, rather than fragmenting their efforts across multiple different account implementations.

 For users, this standard will make it easier to discover and enable plugins.
 Imagine a future where a user with an ERC-6900 compatible account can install any of a thousand plugins to their smart account.